The Best Crypto Exchanges

 Coinbase is the number one choice of crypto traders around the world, especially beginners, due to its user-friendliness and easily navigable interface.
 This exchange doesn’t support a long list of currencies, just the cream of the crop, i.e. Bitcoin, Ethereum, Bitcoin Cash, and Litecoin, and has a strict Digital Asset Framework that assesses each currency’s metrics (e.g. market capitalization, liquidity, customer demand, velocity) before deciding whether to add support for that coin or not.

 You can choose to pay with a debit card for small investments, wire transfer for large investments, or bank account for either.
 The platform incurs higher fees for its brokerage services (1.49%-3.99%) but on the other hand, offers great account protection.
-Users can activate one of the three types of 2FA, withdrawal whitelist, a Coinbase wallet, and a vault.
+Users can activate one of the three types of 2FA available, a withdrawal whitelist, a Coinbase wallet, and a vault.
 All of the stored sensitive data is properly encrypted and funds are kept in cold storage.

-Binance is another international platform that although launched in 2017, has managed to steal the hearts of thousands of traders around the world (hence the massive trading volumes on there).
+Binance is another international platform that although launched in 2017, has managed to steal the hearts of thousands of traders around the world (hence the massive trading volumes there).
 Binance was originally headquartered in China, but due to regulatory problems, the company was relocated to Malta, an island known for being crypto-friendly.

 This exchange is praised for the variety of cryptocurrencies it has on offer.
 Adventurous traders have a chance to invest in some of the most obscure but potentially lucrative tokens, and they can engage in margin trading if they feel confident enough in their trading skills.
-Binance even has a native token BNB, that traders can use to get a discount on the trading fees, i.e. cut them in half.
+Binance even has a native token called BNB, that traders can use to get a discount on the trading fees, i.e. cut them in half.